nanachi-code/numericInput-js/README.md

 ## Usage

-There 2 ways to init an numeric input:
+There are 2 ways to init an numeric input:

 1. Using jQuery selector